bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

 To modify a new or existing object:

 1. Select the object in the **List of Business Objects**.
 The details are displayed on the right-hand side of the popup.
-2. The package of the object can be modified by clicking on _Update package_ or by using drag and drop.
+2. The package of the object can be modified by clicking on _Change package_ or by using drag and drop.
 3. Enter a description for the object.
-This is optional, but recommended for maintenance and for communicating with other developers using the same BDM.
+This is optional, but recommended for maintenance and for communicating with other developers using the same BDM, as well as business users.
 4. In the **Attributes** tab, specify the attributes of the object.
 For each attribute:
    1. Specify a name.
-This must be unique within the object.
+This must be unique within the object, and start with a lower-case letter.
    2. Specify the type, by clicking on the exiting type and choosing the new type from the drop-down list.
    3. If the attribute is multi-valued, check the box in the **Multiple** column.
    4. If the attribute is mandatory, check the box in the **Mandatory** column.